Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         end

-Although typically used for implementing function returning void, this construct is a void expression which can used anywhere a void expression is expected, as show in the example above.
+Although typically used for implementing function returning void, this construct is a void expression which can be used anywhere a void expression is expected, as show in the example above.